tensorthoughts/allidb/README.md

 ## Built-in LLM Integration

-One of the things that makes AlliDB special is that it doesn't just store data—it can actually work with LLMs to generate embeddings and extract entities.
+One of the things that makes AlliDB special is that it doesn't just store data, it can actually work with LLMs to generate embeddings and extract entities.
 Pretty neat, right?

 ### Embedding Generation